HomeArticlesFrancis Collins' theistic Evolution is Deistic Origins

 1. Humans are part of this process, sharing a common ancestor with the great apes.

-Notable here is that he allows no expression of God directing evolution, and the only evidence that God gives mankind is metaphysical so science could not detect it.
-How could this understanding of theistic evolution fit what Paul wrote to the Romans, “Because that which may be known of God is manifest in them; for God hath shewed it unto them.
-For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse” (Romans 1:19-20)
+This model appears incompatible with the testimony of Scripture.
+Paul writes, “Because that which may be known of God is manifest in them; for God hath shewed it unto them.
+For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse” (Romans 1:19-20) Paul argues that God’s eternal power and divine nature are evident in creation—not hidden behind a naturalistic process devoid of divine fingerprints.

 print